tetratelabs/wazero/site/content/docs/how_do_compiler_functions_work.md

 ## The behavior of machine code

-Due to wazero being CGO-less pure Go runtime, there's several constraints imposed on what we can do within runtime-generated machine code execution in Go.
+Go source can be compiled to invoke native library functions using CGO.
+However, [CGO is not GO][cgo-not-go].
+To call native functions in pure Go, we need a different approach with unique constraints.

-For example, the generated machine code must not manipulate Gorutine stack (or system stack) in general.
+For example, the generated machine code must not manipulate Goroutine (or system) stack.
+Otherwise, the Go runtime gets corrupted, which results in fatal execution errors.
+This means we cannot[^1] call Go functions (host functions) directly from machine code (compiled from wasm).
+This is routinely needed in WebAssembly, as system calls such as WASI are defined in Go, but invoked from Wasm.

-Otherwise, the Go runtime gets corrupted, and your program results in fatal error.
-One consequence is that we cannot[^1] call Go functions (host functions) directly from machine code.
-Therefore, we employ the "trampoline" strategy to invoke the imported Go functions: Instead of directly calling a Go function from the machine code, we exit the execution, and go back to the caller (=usual Go function) of the machine code.
-Then, call the target Go function just like we do in Go programs, and get results.
-Finally, we transfer the control to the machine code again, and resume the execution after the call instruction against the host function.
+To handle this, we employ a "trampoline" strategy.
+Let's explain this with an example. `clock_time_get`, is a host function defined in Go, called from machine code compiled from guest wasm.
+Let's say the wasm function is named `getTime`.

+When `getTime` calls  `clock_time_get`, it actually exits execution first. wazero then calls the Go function mapped to `clock_time_get` like a usual Go program.
+Finally, wazero transfers control back to machine code again, resuming execution after the `clock_time_get` call instruction.

+TODO: add a diagram

 Another example is that, [we cannot safely modify the signal handler][signal-handler-discussion] of Go runtime.
 This means that we cannot insert the custom signal handling logic at runtime.
 Therefore, in wazero, we always exit the execution of